publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schII/ptD/m__us_usc_t25_s458ee.md

     (d) __Report on Central Office funds__

         Within 90 days after October 25, 1994, the Secretary shall, in consultation with Indian tribes, develop a funding formula to determine the individual tribal share of funds controlled by the Central Office of the Bureau of Indian Affairs for inclusion in the Self-Governance compacts.
-The Secretary shall include such formula in the annual report submitted to the Congress under subsection (b) of this section, together with the views of the affected Indian tribes.
+The Secretary shall include such formula in the annual report submitted to the Congress under subsection (b), together with the views of the affected Indian tribes.

 ([Pub.
 L. 93–638, title IV, § 405][/us/pl/93/638/s405], as added [Pub.
 L. 103–413, title II, § 204][/us/pl/103/413/s204], Oct.
 25, 1994, [108 Stat.
 4276][/us/stat/108/4276].)